-The medical and pharmaceutical industries are involved in new product development and manufacturing of medicines, medicinal products, biological products, medical devices and combination products.
-Risk management is a regulatory requirement that medical and pharmaceutical companies must apply as part of a risk-based approach to product, process and change implementation.
+The medical and pharmaceutical industries are involved in new product development and manufacturing of medicines, medicinal products, biological products, medical devices, and combination products.
+Risk management is a regulatory requirement that medical and pharmaceutical companies must apply as part of a risk-based approach to product, process, and change implementation.

 Harm to human life, injuries, and side effects, as well as loss of company reputation and business risks, should be minimized.

-Risk management is an important factor for biomedical companies that develop, manufacture, supply and import medical devices and pharmaceuticals.
+Risk management is an important factor for biomedical companies that develop, manufacture, supply, and import medical devices and pharmaceuticals.
 In our experience, we are aware of several cases where potential risks were realized, leading to civil/criminal lawsuits against specific employees and whole companies alike.

 The risk management sector has justly received official recognition for its enormous importance in protecting human life and business performance, as well as brand sustainability.
-The following article will clarify the basic terms used in risk management, explain its importance, and discuss common risk management methodologies.
+The following article will clarify the basic terms used in risk management, explain their importance, and discuss common risk management methodologies.

 The organization shall have documented requirements for risk management through product information and cumulative experience.
-Product risk management processes should be documented and audited, and must include record keeping in accordance with regulatory requirements.
+Product risk management processes should be documented and audited and must include record-keeping in accordance with regulatory requirements.

 This article discusses several aspects of risk management in companies that develop and manufacture medical devices (medical devices, medical products, software, cellular applications, etc.) and pharmaceutical products.